nicholaspatrickhill/PepperApp/README.md

 The unit tests are contained in the PepperTest and PepperHeatClassTest files, which each inherit from the TestBase class.

 - **Create a dictionary or list, populate it with several values, retrieve at least one value, and use it in your program:** The Entities folder contains the defaultPeppers dictionary.
-The defaultPeppers dictionary contains several common pepper varities that are instantiated and seeded into the database at creation.
+The defaultPeppers dictionary contains several common pepper varieties that are instantiated and seeded into the database at creation.
 These entries are designated as read-only by a boolean to prevent their modification or removal from the database.

 - **Implement a log that records errors, invalid inputs, or other important events and writes them to a text file:** Serilog is employed to log erroneous entries and important events to a text file.
-The Logger folder contains the startLogger method which sets up and starts the logging process and sets the log file path according to operating system.
+The Logger folder contains the startLogger method which sets up and starts the logging process and sets the log file path according to the operating system.

 - **Make your application an API:** The PepperApp.API project contains the Startup and Program classes that generate the API.
-The data, services and repository layers are registered a service to enable interaction with the data.
+SQLite, the PepperContext, and the services and repository layers are registered as services to enable interaction with the data.
 Swagger UI is registered for development and testing purposes.

 - **Make your application a CRUD API:** The PepperController class enables CRUD operations as API endpoints.